kubedb/docs/docs/guides/postgres/custom-rbac/using-custom-rbac.md

 ## Reusing Service Account

 An existing service account can be reused in another Postgres Database.
-However, user need to create a new Role specific to that Postgres and bind it to the existing Service Account so that all the necessary access permissions are available to run the new Postgres Database.
+However, users need to create a new Role specific to that Postgres and bind it to the existing service account so that all the necessary access permissions are available to run the new Postgres Database.

 For example, to reuse `my-custom-serviceaccount` in a new Database `minute-postgres`, create a role that has all the necessary access permissions for this PostgreSQl Database.